Things to do

 Plan the rest of your Smokies trip

-Use the next few decisions to keep Gatlinburg useful instead of letting the mountain-town menu get too loud.
+Use the next few decisions to keep Gatlinburg helpful instead of letting the mountain-town menu get too loud.

 First Smokies weekend

-Start here if this is your first Gatlinburg trip and you want the park, the town, and the cabin question to fit together cleanly.
+A first Gatlinburg plan that fits the park, the town, and the cabin question together.

 Cabins vs downtown